WNF Wn 16

-The WNF Wn 16 was an Austrian experimental aircraft built near the start of World War II to test the properties of the then-new tricycle undercarriage arrangement.
+The WNF Wn 16 was an Austrian experimental aircraft built near the start of World War II to test a tricycle undercarriage.

 Design

 The WNF Wn 16, originally built as the Meindl-van Nes A.XV (aka Meindl M.15), was an Austrian experimental aircraft built in the late 1930s for tricycle undercarriage research.
 It was a swept wing tandem two-seater, with a pusher configuration engine and twin-boom fuselage.

 Its cantilever low wing had straight edges and 18.33° of sweep at quarter chord.
 The wing was in three parts, with a twin spar, steel tube framed centre section welded to the central fuselage which supported the tailbooms on its upper surfaces at their outer ends.
 The ribs were also formed from steel tube.
 The forward part of the centre section was plywood covered, with fabric aft.
 The outer wing panels were ply covered, each with a single wooden single spar.
 There was a split flap over the whole centre section trailing edge and slotted ailerons which filled the trailing edges of the outer panels.